Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 We should consider using abstract classes when:

-* We want to share code amoung several closely related clases
+* We want to share code among several closely related clases.
-* Expect the classes that extend your abstract class to have many common methods or fields, or require access modifiers other than public
+* Expect the classes that extend your abstract class to have many common methods or fields, or require access modifiers other than public.
 * Want to declare non-static or non-final fields.

 ###### Package